the-ozet/the-ozet.github.io/_texts/tamaz.md

 that life isn't always<br/>
 like what came before it:<br/>
 The soil is changed by each harvest.<br/>
-The child is not like his father.<br/>
+The child is not like his father.

 The grandson is dreaming.<br/>
 A boy he knows told him<br/>
 they're building a city in the desert.<br/>